 The DCI Co-Conveners provide regular advice on and assist with the coordination and implementation of the overall initiative and with individual programs and components, particularly as they relate to their expertise and interests.
 Each co-convener is also responsible for monitoring and ensuring that the Initiative is making progress on accomplishing one of its five main goals.
 In 2020-2021, the Co-Conveners will be:

 In 2019-2020, the DCI benefited from the involvement of two student co-conveners, John Crawford ’20 and Lizzie Kane ’22, who actively contributed to the design and implementation of our various activities last year.
-In 2020-2021, we welcomed two new student co-conveners to our leadership team:
+In 2020-2021, we welcomed two new student co-conveners to our leadership team.
+Cadie McNaboe ’22 led the development of several of the DCI’s Deliberation and Pathway Guides, while Kyle Broxton ’22 spearheaded the DCI’s research efforts to analyze the dynamics and effectiveness of the DCI’s deliberation projects.

 During the 2019-2020 academic year, the DCI Working Group and DCI Advisory Group, which collectively include over 30 faculty and students, were enormously helpful in providing advice and suggestions regarding the goals and direction of the initiative.
 Members of these groups came from a wide range of departments and programs, including Physics, Economics, Philosophy, Biology, Religion, Chemistry, Political Science, Anthropology, Theater, Communication Studies, Environmental Studies, Educational Studies, Gender and Sexuality Studies, Health and Human Values, the Writing Program, and the Center for Teaching and Learning.